BestTimesToVisit.com Logo

 safety

-While the Maldives is generally very safe, be mindful of strong currents when swimming or snorkeling, especially away from designated areas.
-Always check with your guesthouse or dive center about local conditions.
-It's also wise to keep valuables secure, as you would in any travel destination.
+While the Maldives is generally very safe, be aware of strong currents when swimming or snorkeling, especially in open water.
+Always check with your guesthouse or dive center about local conditions and never swim alone in unfamiliar areas.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.